-Ban d Demonstration of knowledge and understanding of mental health conditions and/or mental wellbeing and treatments agree assis thera care greed ways of working when ssisting to carry out appropriate nerapeutic interventions and/or are or support for individuals as elegated by the mental health of strategies and/or hiques for support and care assisting to carry out opriate therapeutic rentions as delegated by the all health team Observing, recording, selecting and/or presenting/reporting data and/or handling information when assisting to carry out appropriate clinical interventions and/or care or support for individuals as delegated by the mental health team Mark Descriptor Mark Descriptor Mark Descriptor Mar k Descriptor 4 4 The student demonstrates a highly effective application of knowledge of mental health conditions and mental wellbeing and/or an excellent understanding of how mental health conditions and wellbeing can impact on the individual and others in terms of emotions, thinking and behaviour, which is sustained throughout the student's practice.
+Band Demonstration of knowledge and understanding of mental health conditions and/or mental wellbeing and treatments agreed ways of working when assisting to carry out appropriate therapeutic interventions and/or care or support for individuals as f strategies and/or iques for support and care assisting to carry out opriate therapeutic rentions as delegated by the al health team Observing, recording, selecting and/or presenting/reporting data and/or handling information when assisting to carry out appropriate clinical interventions and/or care or support for individuals as delegated by the mental health team Mark Descriptor Mark Descriptor Mark Descriptor Mar k Descriptor 4 4 The student demonstrates a highly effective application of knowledge of mental health conditions and mental wellbeing and/or an excellent understanding of how mental health conditions and wellbeing can impact on the individual and others in terms of emotions, thinking and behaviour, which is sustained throughout the student's practice.
 The student demonstrates a highly effective application of delegated therapeutic interventions and/or care or support for individuals, that is consistently in line with best practice guidelines and agreed ways of working.
 The student is highly effective at working collaboratively with individuals, carers and other healthcare professionals to support mental health needs, which is always within scope of own role.
 4 The student always assists registered practitioners to implement appropriate strategies and/or techniques in a highly effective way.
 The student provides excellent support for individuals with mental health and wellbeing needs that always suits the particular purpose.
 4 The student observes, records, selects and/or represents/reports data and/or information in a highly effective and clear way, when assisting to carry out appropriate therapeutic interventions and/or care or support for individuals as delegated by the mental health team.

-Ban d Demonstration of knowledge and understanding of mental health conditions and/or mental wellbeing and treatments agree assis thera care cation of best practice and ed ways of working when ting to carry out appropriate peutic interventions and/or or support for individuals as pated by the mental health techn when appro interv of strategies and/or iques for support and care assisting to carry out opriate therapeutic rentions as delegated by the all health team Observing, recording, selecting and/or presenting/reporting data and/or handling information when assisting to carry out appropriate clinical interventions and/or care or support for individuals as delegated by the mental health team Mark Descriptor Mark Descriptor Mark Descriptor Mar k Descriptor 3 3 The student demonstrates an effective application of knowledge of mental health conditions and mental wellbeing and/or a good understanding of how mental health conditions and wellbeing can impact on the individual and others in terms of emotions, thinking and behaviour, which is generally sustained throughout the student's practice.
+Band Demonstration of knowledge and understanding of mental health conditions and/or mental wellbeing and treatments agree assis thera care cation of best practice and ed ways of working when ting to carry out appropriate peutic interventions and/or or support for individuals as lated by the mental health appropriate therapeutic Observing, recording, selecting and/or presenting/reporting data and/or handling information when assisting to carry out appropriate clinical interventions and/or care or support for individuals as delegated by the mental health team Mark Descriptor Mark Descriptor Mark Descriptor Mar k Descriptor 3 3 The student demonstrates an effective application of knowledge of mental health conditions and mental wellbeing and/or a good understanding of how mental health conditions and wellbeing can impact on the individual and others in terms of emotions, thinking and behaviour, which is generally sustained throughout the student's practice.
 3 The student demonstrates an effective application of delegated therapeutic interventions and/or care or support for individuals, that is usually in line with best practice guidelines and agreed ways of working.
 The student is effective at working collaboratively with individuals, carers and other healthcare professionals, which is usually within scope of role.
 3 The student usually assists registered practitioners to implement appropriate strategies and/or techniques in an effective way.
 The student provides good support for individuals with mental health and wellbeing needs that generally suits the particular purpose.
 3 The student observes, records, selects and/or represents/reports data and/or information in an effective and mostly clear way, when assisting to carry out appropriate therapeutic interventions and/or care or support for individuals as delegated by the mental health team.